The Cirencester Big Picnic

 The Cirencester Big Picnic (CBP), is a newly founded Community Event, put together and owned by David Gardner, with the support of a handful of residents in Cirencester.
 The first ever event took place on June 25th, 2017, within the Abbey Grounds, and was to initially get people of all ages together and to socialise without the use of social media to help break barriers between the age groups, and for everyone to have fun and be involved.
 With little advertising we managed to have around 60-80 people attend.

 The event took place once again in June 2018 and despite it clashing with the same date as England playing in the World Cup the event was well attend.
-We look forward to the event taking place again next year and will announce once the date has been finalised.
+Unfortunately the Big Picnic was unable to be held this year but we are looking forward to its return in 2020.
 You can find out more about the Cirencester Big Picnic on Facebook

 Cirencester & The City of Bathurst Friendship

 To promote awareness, communication and opportunities between the people and organisations of our two regional capitals; based on friendship, commerce, education, sports and tourism.
 In June 2018 we received our first visitors from Bathurst Australia.
 They were shown around Cirencester attractions, including the Parish Church and Corinium Museum and The Bingham Gallery.
 We look forward to more visitors arriving in July.

 The Ozone Café is based at the skate park in Cirencester and will deliver youth services to young people as well as operating a café for young people and parents visiting the site.

 The Phoenix Festival

 The first one was 2013 - it rocked.
 2014 was even better and despite some drizzle 2015 was a massive success and what can we say about 2016 - lots!
 2017 saw more than 17k people through the gates, the sun was shining the whole weekend.
 2018 was a weekend of mixed weather but it still didn’t put people off.
 There's no stopping the juggernaut that is rocking the Cotswolds - The Phoenix Festival!
 And we are planning 2019 now.
 We are currently looking for Traders for 2019, and also sponsorship opportunities.

 The Growth Hub